coleifer/peewee/docs/peewee/asyncio.rst

 attribute access - no await needed.
 For a one-off lazy load, use ``await obj.afetch(Model.field)``, which runs the query on the event loop and caches the result on the instance.
 And if you are calling ``afetch()`` in a loop, you wanted :meth:`~AsyncDatabaseMixin.aprefetch`.
+Back-references are not relation attributes but ordinary select queries - execute them like any query: ``await user.tweets.aexecute()``.

 Executing queries: ``aexecute()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^